 Non-medical prescription drug abuse is on the rise in young people, and a new study from the University of Cincinnati could shed light on what could increase or lower the risk of such abuse.

 Conversely, the researchers found that relationships with drug-using peers increased the odds of youth substance abuse.
-Use of alcohol, tobacco and marijuana among peers were associated with increased use of nonmedical prescription drugs for all students.
+The use of alcohol, tobacco, and marijuana among peers were associated with the increased use of nonmedical prescription drugs for all students.